nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/DRF_INSTALLS.md

 2. In the terminal run: `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'`, copy the output
 3. Open the `.env` file and add `SECRET_KEY=<paste output>` without the angle brackets
 4. In the `settings.py` file around line 23 change the `SECRET_KEY` variable to be `SECRET_KEY = os.environ.get('SECRET_KEY')`
+5. If you would like, you can also add `DJANGO_SETTINGS_MODULE=levelup.settings` to this .env file
 5. Stop and restart the pipenv shell